Notes on the Geography of Italy: Venice: St. Mark's

 There are several approaches to the piazza; this one is the crowd-bedevilled Riva degli Schiavoni, "Slav landing."
 Gondolas-for-hire (try fifty Euros for a half-hour) now line the shore, along with docks for the vaporetti, or water buses.
 The view here is east, with St. Mark's behind the camera.

 Turning around and looking at the piazetta: The building is the library of St. Mark's, known more formally as the Sansovino Library or Libreria Sansoviniana; it houses the Biblioteca Marciana; behind it, the Giardinetti Reali.
 The granite columns came to Venice in the 12th century and were set upright in 1172.
-The nearer one has a bronze Lion of St. Mark, originally probably a chimera, perhaps Chinese.
+The nearer one has a bronze Lion of St. Mark but originally probably had a chimera, perhaps Chinese.
 The farther column has a statue of St. Teodoro, standing on a dragon.
 Teodoro was the first patron saint of Venice, before St. Mark, but the statue is a pastiche--head of Mithridates, torso of Hadrian, plus aliquot parts.
 Even so, the real composite is in St. Mark's, and this one is a copy.
 For that matter, Teodoro's column is a copy: the original is in the courtyard of the Doge's palace.
 Even the lion, dropped and broken in Paris in 1815, has been patched together.
 Moral of the story: it's tough, being an Italian antiquity.

 "Where are the people," you ask?
 Answer: in bed early this July morning.

 The Sansovino Library is on the left.
 The archangel Gabriel is set as a weathervane at the top of the campanile; just above the belfry are winged lions.
 Completed in 1173 but modified in 1514, the campanile collapsed in 1902 but was rebuilt by 1912 with the same angel, restored.